James Broadwood Lyall: Career

 He joined the Bengal Civil Service in 1857, arriving in India the following year.
 He served with the Punjab commission until the end of 1859 and went on to serve as the financial commissioner of the Punjab.
 He was the first vice-chancellor of the University of the Punjab, a post to which he was appointed in October 1882.

 Between 1883 and 1887, Lyall served in southern India as the Resident in Mysore and Chief Commissioner of Coorg.
 From 1887 to1892, Lyall was Lieutenant Governor of the Punjab.
 He was appointed as a Knight Commander of the Order of the Star of India in 1888.

 On 5 March 1892 he laid the foundation stone of the Khalsa College.
-Lyall rejected calls by some of its founders to name it Lyall Khalsa College in honour of his contribution in establishing the college.

 Canal Colonies

-From 1882 Lyall was instrumental in formulating what would become known as the Triple Project, a bold plan to transform 6000000 acres of desert into agricultural land through the development of canal colonies.
+From 1882 Lyall was instrumental in formulating what would become known as the Triple Project, a bold plan to transform 6000000 acres of desert and barren land into agricultural land through the development of canal colonies.
 As Lieutenant Governor he helped establish Lyallpur, one of the first planned cities in British India, as the headquarters of the Chenab Colony and which was named in his honour.
 Later a new district was created in the Colony, also named in his honour - Lyallpur district.